CmlLib/CmlLib.Core-wiki/Common-Errors.md

-# All
+# Common Errors

 ### Could not create Java Virtual Machine
-In 32bit OS Envrionment, you can't set MaximumRam(XMX) exceeding 1024
+In a 32 bit OS Environment, you can't set MaximumRam(XMX) higher than 1024.

 ### Error: could not open jvm.cfg
-Reinstall java.
+Reinstall Java.
-if your launcher use MJava, remove runtime directory(default: `<Your Minecraft Path>/runtime`) and download java through MJava again.
+if your launcher uses MJava, remove the runtime directory (default: `<Your Minecraft Path>/runtime`) and download Java through MJava again.

 # macOS

 ### DockName
 You have to set DockName and DockIcon in LaunchOption.
-If DockName is empty, you can't click or access to minecraft window.
+If DockName is empty, you can't click or access the Minecraft window.

-example:
+Example:

      var launchOption = new MLaunchOption
      {